lanthora/candy/docs/index.md

 - [pkgconf](https://github.com/pkgconf/pkgconf): package compiler and linker metadata toolkit
 - [cmake](https://cmake.org): CMake is an open-source, cross-platform family of tools designed to build, test and package software
 - [make](https://www.gnu.org/software/make/): GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files

+Get the [source code](https://github.com/lanthora/candy) in the way you like, and enter the project root directory.
+Then

 ```bash
 cd build